7 Tips for Beauty and Fitness

 You want to look and feel your best?
 Take action.
 Don't try and complicate the issue.
 No excuses.

 1) You need to exercise.
-It's the truth and for some of us, not the truth we want to hear.
+It's the truth, and for some of us, not the reality we want to hear.
 Stop wasting your time with the latest workout trends.
-It’s not working, it’s not going to work.
+It's not working; it's not going to work.
 Be wise with your time.

 On a cellular level, your cells use either fat or sugar.
-You are either burning sugar or you are in fat-burning mode.
+Either you're burning sugar, or you are in fat-burning mode.
 When someone gets on a treadmill for an hour, eventually, they will be in what is commonly referred to as the fat-burning zone.
-In this zone, you do indeed burn fat.
-For the next 24-48 hours though, you will burn the opposite, which is sugar.
-Correct this by shortening your cardio workouts to something really quick and something that gets your heart rate up immediately.
-This is sugar burning.
+In this zone, you do, indeed burn fat.
+For the next 24-48 hours, though, you will burn the opposite, which is sugar.
+Correct this by shortening your cardio workouts to something rapid and something that gets your heart rate up immediately.
 This way, you will first burn off sugar but, for the next 24-48 hours, you will be in the opposite mode, fat burning.
-This is what is desired.

-Simply put, you can just run in place, moving your arms, mostly looking crazy for about 60 seconds.
-Move as fast as you can and your heart rate will go up really quickly.
-A mini-trampoline is great too.
-Now, during this time, you’re burning sugar.
-Rest a couple minutes and repeat this process a few more times.
-You’re done.
+You can just run in place, moving your arms, mostly looking crazy for about 60 seconds.
+Move as fast as you can, and your heart rate will go up quickly.
+A mini-trampoline is excellent too.
+Now, during this time, you're burning sugar.
+Rest a couple of minutes and repeat this process a few more times.
+You're done.
 Now, for the next 24-48 hours, you are going to be burning fat, not sugar.
 You will notice this is easy, you will have more time to do other things, and you will be losing weight a lot quicker.
 I have attached a video for you if you would like more of an explanation of how this works.

 Aerobic Fat Burning Zone Myth

 Lose Weight; Look Great